- What are the symptoms of Coronavirus?

 As a critical worker how do I request a test?

-If you are a critical worker suffering from any of the symptoms of COVID-19 you can request a test at a drive-through test centre or a staff testing unit (STU).
+If you are a critical worker, or a household member of a critical worker, and are experiencing any of the symptoms of COVID-19, you can request a test at a community testing centre (CTU).
+You can do this by contacting 119 or online.

-Cwm Taf Morgawnnwg UHB staff should always be tested via the Health Board’s testing centres.
-This is also important for care home staff as it is not possible to link staff home test results with individual care homes.
+Cwm Taf Morgannwg UHB staff should always be tested via the CTUs.
+This is also important for care home staff and all other key workers, such as those in the police, fire service, and ambulance service.

 How soon after developing symptoms should I apply for a test?